Close Menu

 The following are some common treatment options for spinal stenosis:

-5. Changes in position: Simple changes in the position of your body can also help to manage symptoms.
+5. Changes in position: Simple changes in the position of your body can also help manage your symptoms.
 For example, you might be able to manage your pain level by not standing or sitting for long periods of time.

 IS SPINAL STENOSIS A DISABILITY?